buildbot/buildbot/master/docs/manual/concepts.rst

    If there are multiple different workers and the actions of the build depend on the exact worker, some users may decide that it's more convenient to vary the actions depending on the ``workername`` property instead of creating separate builders for each worker.

  - In most cases the build does not know the exact code revision that will be tested until it checks out the code.
-   This information is only known after a :ref:`source step <Source-Checkout>` runs.
+   This information is only known after a :ref:`source step <Build-Steps>` runs.
    To give this information to the subsequent steps, the source step records the checked out revision into the ``got_revision`` property.

 .. _Multiple-Codebase-Builds: